virtualsquare/virtualsquare.github.io/index.md

 ### An open laboratory for Virtuality

-All the code written within the Virtual Square project is available on public repositories under free software licenses, the most part under GPL (v2 or later
+All the code written within the Virtual Square project is available on public repositories under free/libre software licenses, the most part under GPL (v2 or later
 		version) .
 Everyone can download Virtual Square tools and test the effectiveness of proposed ideas.